We all have been degraded. We all will be the greatest. - The Maine

 Cato slumped against the couch, "No kidding."

-Her poor prince, Coriander, was hidden in a corner, crying.
+Coriander was hidden in a corner, crying.
 "You want to tell me what the was about?"
 Clove asked, bending down his level.

 His tanned face looked to hers, his pale green eyes glimmering with tears.
 "Calliope is mean!"